 the Owner/Operator has surrendered the operating license

-the reactor is identified as ‘shut down’ by the IAEA

-If a Member continues to operate at least one unit, but one or more others are shut down and being decommissioned, each shut down unit will be treated as 0.25 units in the fee calculations.
+If a member continues to operate at least one unit, but one or more others are shut down and being decommissioned, each shut down unit will be treated as 0.25 units in the fee calculations.
 Each such unit will have one vote in the General Assembly as defined in the WANO Charter.

-If a Member, previously in good standing, has shut down and is decommissioning all its units, WANO membership will revert to a Category 3 membership on a no-fee basis until one of the following conditions is met:
+If a member has shut down and is decommissioning all its units, WANO membership will revert to a Category 3 membership on a no-fee basis until one of the following conditions is met:

 all fuel is placed in long-term storage or removed from the site; or

-five years has elapsed from the point at Membership reverted to Category 3.
+five years has elapsed from the point at membership reverted to Category 3.

-This arrangement is based on the lack of an income stream and the continued potential for impacting nuclear safety by virtue of maintaining fuel on site.
-The service limitations noted in page 6 (Principles of Membership - paragraph 1f) will apply with support nominally related to fuel handling, radiation protection and fire protection, and access to the WANO member website and to workshops and seminars.
+The member is required to notify WANO of this operational status and to complete a revised membership application form.
+This application will only require noting at the Regional and WANO Governing Boards.
+(This arrangement is based on the lack of an income stream and the continued potential for impacting nuclear safety by virtue of maintaining fuel on site.
+The service limitations noted in earlier in Principles of Membership will apply, with support nominally related to fuel handling, radiation protection and fire protection, and access to the WANO member website and to workshops and seminars.
 Additional services may be arranged with the applicable regional centre on a pay-as-you-go basis.
 Obligations will typically include an expectation to continue reporting operating experience.

-When all units operated by a Member have ended operation as described in page 12 (Ending WANO Support or Membership - paragraph 1a), and the Member chooses to withdraw from WANO membership, the Member must provide notice of the decision in writing to WANO at least three months prior to the planned end of membership.
+When all units operated by a member have ended operation as described above, and the member chooses to withdraw from WANO membership, the member must provide notice of the decision in writing to WANO at least three months prior to the planned end of membership.
 This notice will be presented at the next WANO Governing Board meeting.
-Upon the expiry of this notice, WANO support and Member obligations will cease, with the exception of the provisions of the Confidentiality Undertaking given by the relevant Member at the time of its membership application.
+Upon the expiry of this notice, WANO support and member obligations will cease, with the exception of the provisions of the Confidentiality Undertaking given by the relevant member at the time of its membership application.

-Membership in WANO may be terminated if a General Meeting passes a Special Resolution following the occurrence of any of the events described in Article 13 of the Articles of Association.
+Membership in WANO may be terminated by WANO as described in the Articles of Association in those exceptional cases where a member is no longer in good standing or persistently is unwilling to fulfil its membership obligations..

-Multiple Affiliation

-17 Members have the option to affiliate with multiple regions, however one region must be declared as the primary region.

-Each secondary region will negotiate and document in an agreement the scope of services that will be provided from their region to the Member seeking secondary affiliation.
-It is expected that the primary region will assume full responsibility for the conduct of all of WANO’s core programmes for its Members, (peer reviews, member support, performance analysis, training and development and communications).

-Membership fees associated with multiple regional affiliations are described in Appendix 1, Fee Structure Guidance and are to be consistent with the agreed scope of services described in 17.1 above.

-Other member obligations relating to secondment of personnel to the secondary regional centre are also subject to individual negotiation with the secondary region, but any personnel seconded to this region will be in addition to the required number of secondees for the primary regional centre.

-Members who have secondary affiliation to a region may be permitted to have observer status at this Regional Governing Board, but have no voting rights.

 WANO Policy ǀ Document 5

 Appendix 1 – Fee Structure Guidance